 The dominant public lands narrative has long celebrated American greatness by ignoring genocide, oppression, and land dispossession.
-The Wilderness Institute is working to tell a more honest story of the wilderness movement's evolution--to visitors, land managers, students and the public--one that doesn't glorify, but instead encourages growth through equity and inclusion.
+The Wilderness Institute is working to tell a more honest story of the wilderness movement's evolution--to visitors, land managers, students and the public--one that encourages growth through equity and inclusion.

 It is important that the wilderness story becomes honest and relevant to diverse affinity groups, and accurately contextualizes conservation’s colonialist and discriminatory past without further victimizing historically-excluded groups.
 Through a new project, the Institute's Wilderness Connect program, is rewriting and revising the events and people that have traditionally characterized the history of the wilderness philosophy.
 The Wilderness Connect program includes a comprehensive online library of information about all wilderness areas in the country along with learning tools for those wanting to visit wilderness areas.
-From the idolization of characters like John Muir to the discriminatory meanings now conveyed by words like "untrammeled" and "protect," Wilderness Connect is re-envisioning the wilderness story we tell to transform what has long been a European-white-male-centric tale to one that recognizes the roles and contributions of people of color, women, members of the LGBTQ+ community, outdoor enthusiasts with disabilities and other marginalized groups.
+From the idolization of characters like John Muir to the discriminatory meanings now conveyed by words like "untrammeled" and "protect," Wilderness Connect is re-envisioning the wilderness story we tell to transform what has long been a European-White-male-centric tale to one that recognizes the roles and contributions of BIPOC, women, members of the LGBTQ+ community, outdoor enthusiasts with disabilities and other historically-excluded groups.

 - Jessi Mejia– Environmental journalism graduate student at the University of Montana and mountain goat monitoring program coordinator at Glacier National Park (student writer March-August 2021)

-Look for changes to the Wilderness Connect website starting in the fall/winter of 2021/2022.
+Look for changes to the Wilderness Connect website starting in 2022.
 For questions about this project, contact Wildlands Communications Director Lisa Ronald.